-• If it happened, write down an example from this unit in column 3.
+- In column 2, tick if this has happened in the teaching of this unit. - If so, write down an example from this unit in column 3.

-Те aching Strategy √ Example 1.
-Have clear learning objectives All learning activities should help students learn.
-Be clear what your learning objectives are for every lesson.
-Make sure the students know too, so they know what you expect from them. √ Learning objectives are described at the beginning of the unit.
-2. Use different learning styles Ensure that you have a variety of learning methods in every lesson, which will help all your students learn - visual, auditory and kinaesthetic.
-3. Use pair and group work Students learn from each other.
+Teaching Strategy Example 1.
+Have clear learning objectives. Ň Learning All learning activities should help students learn.
+Be clear what your learning , objectives are objectives are for every lesson.
+Make sure the students know too, so they know \checkmark described at the what you expect from them. beginning of unit.
+2. Use different learning styles.
+Ensure that you have a variety of learning methods in every lesson, which will help all your students learn - visual; auditory and kinaesthetic.
+3. Use pair and group work.
+Students learn from each other.
 All students develop their thinking skills.
-4. Variety Change activities during the lesson - this will maintain interest and motivation.
-5. Use graduated activities Make use of graded activities.
-For example, break down more complex tasks into smaller steps, or make materials at different levels of difficulty (e.g. cue cards for language practice; roleplays).
-6. Plan extension activities Aim your lessons towards the middle of the ability range, but make sure that you have extension activities for the stronger students, which challenge them but are achievable.
-7. Monitor Know how your students are doing by walking round the classroom.
+4. Variety.
+Change activities during the lesson - this will maintain interest and motivation.
+5. Use graded activities.
+Make use of graded activities.
+For example, break down more complex tasks into smaller steps, or make materials at different levels of difficulty (e.g. cue cards for language practice roleplays.)
+6. Plan extension activities.
+Aim your lessons towards the middle of the ability range, but make sure that you have extension activities for the stronger students, which challenge them but are achievable.
+7. Walk around.
+Know how your students are doing by walking round the classroom.
 Listen to group work; check that students understand; look at individual work; praise success and give advice.
-8. Success for everyone Make sure that everyone is able to achieve something, even the slower students.
+8. Success for everyone.
+Make sure that everyone is able to achieve something, even the slower students.
 Use small steps; praise the successes of group work, which includes all group members.
-9. Give advice Where you want students to improve, give specific advice about what they need to do.
-10 .
-Praise both achievement and effort Praise should be genuine, and say exactly what was good about the work or behaviour, e.g. effort, good ideas, improved behaviour.
+9. Give advice.
+Where you want students to improve, give specific advice about what they need to do.
+10. Praise both achievement and effort.
+Praise should be genuine, and say exactly what was good about the work or behaviour, e.g. effort; good ideas, improved behaviour.
 Be specific.
-11 .
-Equality and inclusion Think about the whole person for issues of equality - gender; ethnicity; religion/culture; learning abilities or disabilities; home language/language of instruction; home circumstances.
+11. Equality and inclusion.
+Think about the whole person for issues of equality - gender; ethnicity; religion/culture; learning abilities or disabilities; home language / language of instruction; home circumstances.